web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/experiments/sourceBuild.md

 - **Type:** `boolean`
 - **Default:** `false`
 - **Bundler:** `only support webpack`

-Used to enable the ability to source-code build.
-When this option is turned on, Builder reads the source file corresponding to the `source` field of the subproject package.json and compiles it.
+Used to enable the ability for source code building.
+When this configuration option is enabled, Builder will read the source code files corresponding to the `source` field in the sub-project's package.json and compile them.

 ```ts
 export default {